IBM-Cloud/docs/services/BlockStorage/index.md

 Use the search bar to find volumes based on the string that you enter.
 The tables are filtered as you type to show only the volumes that match the entered search string.

 Below the overview are two tabs for volumes and snapshots.
 The volume tab is selected by default.
 The tables on this tab list detailed information about available and attached volumes.
 Each row in a table shows the most important properties of a volume.
-Additional properties are visible when you expand a row.
+More properties are visible when you expand a row.
 Attached volumes also show the virtual machine instance and the device that the volume is attached to.

 The snapshot tab shows a table of snapshots with similar properties and behavior.